rdlauer/articles/nativescript/securing-app/part3.md

 ![man-in-the-middle attack](3-man-in-the-middle-attack.png)

 Clearly this is a major issue when we are talking about ensuring the integrity of data in transit - and the solution to this is to use a concept known as SSL pinning.

+> SSL Pinning is the act of verifying the server's certificate against a known copy of that certificate.
+By bundling your server's SSL certificate inside your app and making sure any request validates that the server's cert matches the cert stored with the app.

 Luckily for us, there is a NativeScript plugin to address just this scenario!
 The [nativescript-https](https://market.nativescript.org/plugins/nativescript-https) plugin is a drop-in replacement for the [http module](https://docs.nativescript.org/ns-framework-modules/http).